A Sampling of Individual Testimonies Regarding ATF Copying of 4473s

 Since the Form 4473 was introduced and adopted by my state I am concerned that what is said in these emails is true.
 The Form 4473 is required to be kept for 20 years and it may even exceed that.
 And with the new online version via the ATF — http://www.atf.gov/applications/e4473/ — you can see this information will be stored indefinitely and placed into a database for easy access by our government.

 And since they can’t seem to keep records safe who knows how many other agencies, hackers, or governments will acquire these records.
 Look at all the military records which were lost/stolen in .

-These are blatant rights violations and a serious problem with these records for which the government has access to.
+e are blatant rights violations and a serious problem with these records for which the government has access to.
 This legislation needs to be revamped so that after a background check is completed the form 4473 paperwork gets stored for three months-time and once that time limit expires they are destroyed, and the governments are not permitted to access them without a search warrant signed by a judge in accordance with the U.S. Constitution as stated.
 And all rejected form 4473’s are placed into a separate file for law enforcement to conduct further background investigations and for those trying to obtain a firearm illegally 100% prosecution should be mandatory in accordance with current laws.

 Here [is] the email: